nazmulislam-dsi/fullstack-code-test/README.md

 Configuration files can be found under conf folder

-By default, test_config.json will be picked
+By default, test_config.json will be picked from that folder.
+Example config has provided bellow.

 ~~~
 {
   "http.port": 8080,